libgdx/gdx-liftoff/README.md

 Artemis-ODB, Lombok, or several other libraries, Liftoff does some extra work, so you don't have to.
 - **Preferences support.** Basic data of your application is saved, so you don't have to fill it each time you generate a project.
 - **Optional Gradle runner.** You can optionally execute Gradle tasks after project generation.
+Gradle doesn't have to run for a project to be created.
 - **Supports all libGDX backends.** Do you need the LWJGL2, LWJGL3, and/or Headless backends?
 Liftoff provides simple checkboxes to add any and all official platforms, plus some special other modules.
+- **Convenience features.** If you have JetBrains Toolbox, you can open a just-generated project in IDEA with one click (it needs "Generate Shell Scripts" set in Toolbox).
+If you use Eclipse, you can still import Gradle projects normally.
 - **Up-to-date.** This project prides itself on updating quickly when major external components update, such as Gradle or libGDX itself.